mdn/content/files/en-us/web/css/inset-area/index.md

 #### Result

-The result is as follows.
+The result is as follows:

+{{ EmbedLiveSample("`inset-area` value comparison", "100%", "360") }}

 Try selecting new `inset-area` values from the `<select>` menu to see the effect they have on the position of the infobox.
 Select the "Custom" value and try entering some custom `inset-area` values into the text input to see their effect.
+Add text to the anchor and the anchor positioned elements to see how the anchor positioned element grows based on the `inset-area` value.
 Finally, check the checkbox and then experiment with different `inset-area` values to see which ones give the same result across different writing modes, and which ones give different results.

-{{ EmbedLiveSample("`inset-area` value comparison", "100%", "360") }}

 ## Specifications